PX4/PX4-Autopilot/nuttx/configs/README.txt

   Denis Carikli using the Stefan Richter's Osmocom-bb patches.

 configs/demo9s12ne64
-  Feescale DMO9S12NE64 board based on the MC9S12NE64 hcs12 cpu.
+  Freescale DMO9S12NE64 board based on the MC9S12NE64 hcs12 cpu.
 This port uses the m9s12x GCC toolchain.
 STATUS:  (Still) under development; it is code complete but has not yet been verified.

 configs/ea3131
-  Embedded Artists EA3131 Development bard.
+  Embedded Artists EA3131 Development board.
 This board is based on the an NXP LPC3131 MCU.
 This OS is built with the arm-elf toolchain*.
   STATUS:  This port is complete and mature.

 configs/ea3152
-  Embedded Artists EA3152 Development bard.
+  Embedded Artists EA3152 Development board.
 This board is based on the an NXP LPC3152 MCU.
 This OS is built with the arm-elf toolchain*.
   STATUS:  This port is has not be exercised well, but since it is a simple derivative of the ea3131, it should be fully functional.